Courier-journal (Louisville, Ky.)

 Mr. Barry is presently a sports columnist for the Louisville Times.
 Active in journalism all of his adult life, Mr. Barry succeeded his father, John Barry, as publisher of the Kentucky Irish American newspaper.
 This paper was published until November, 19

-Chairman of the board of the Courier-Journal and Louisville Times, Standard Gravure Corporation, WHAS, Inc. and other Bingham enterprises.
+Barry Bingham, Sr., chairman of the board of the Courier-Journal and Louisville Times, Standard Gravure Corporation, WHAS, Inc. and other Bingham enterprises.

 Mr. Caummisar joined the Courier-Journal and Louisville Times in 1934.
 The majority of his 30-year career (1934-1964) with the papers was spent in the circulation department.
 He retired from the position of director of promotion and public service at the Courier-Journal and Louisville Times in 1964.